 Covid-19 Action Fund winners: children and young people

-The Covid-19 Action Fund provides grants for Churchill Fellows to increase their vital contribution to the national effort against Covid-19.
+The Covid-19 Action Fund provides grants for Churchill Fellows to run projects combatting the effects of Covid-19 in all areas of society.
 Hundreds of pandemic projects nationwide are being run or assisted by Churchill Fellows, using the international expertise they gained during their Fellowships overseas.
 Here are the Action Fund recipients working on issues relating to children and young people.

 Geneva Ellis: educating children in care

 Only 17% of children in care get 5 A*-C grades at GCSE, compared to 60% of all children.
 This drops to 4% if they live in children's homes.
 Additionally, care leavers are less likely to go to university, with 12% entering higher education by the age of 23 compared to 42% of the general population.
 With the effect of the pandemic on children's education, school closures and the introduction of remote working, children in care and care leavers are severely affected and these statistics are only likely to get worse.

 Geneva Ellis from Putney, London, is the Director of St Christopher's, a charity that provides homes and support for children in care.
 She will use her grant to provide educational support for looked after children and care leavers, across 12 homes for children and homes for care leavers across London and the West Midlands.

 This will include providing students with laptops and wifi access so they can continue their schoolwork; equipping charity staff and carers with the knowledge and resource to support the young people in continued education, particularly those who were due to sit GCSEs and A-Levels this summer; and providing each young person with any additional educational support they may need.
 Geneva Ellis' Churchill Fellowship in 2012 explored international models of children's homes in Germany, Norway and Sweden.
 It was supported by The Rank Foundation.

 Matt Little: training disadvantaged young people in Cornwall